Fundamental Analysis Guides

 Debt to EBITDA Ratio = Total Debt / EBITDA

-Total debt refers to the sum of both short-term debt and long-term debt.
+Total debt is the sum of short-term and long-term debt.
 Short-term debts are financial obligations due within one year, while long-term debts are due beyond one year.

 Interpreting the Results

-The ratio’s outcome serves as an indicator of financial health.
+The outcome of the ratio serves as an indicator of financial health.
 A lower ratio suggests that a company can cover its debts more easily, signaling strength and stability, while a higher ratio may indicate potential financial stress.

-For more detailed insights, analysts often look at the net debt-to-EBITDAย ratio, which is the ratio of a company’s net debt (total debt minus cash and cash equivalents) over its EBITDA.
-This provides a clearer picture of debt management as it considers available cash reserves.
+For more detailed insights, analysts often look at the net debt-to-EBITDA ratio, which is the ratio of a company’s net debt (total debt minus cash and cash equivalents) over its EBITDA.
+This provides a clearer picture of debt management by considering available cash reserves.

 Applications in Financial Analysis

 The debt-to-EBITDA ratio is a vital metric in financial analysis, serving dual purposes.
-It acts as a barometer for creditworthiness from a lending perspective and serves as a leverage indicator for investment decisions.
+It serves as a barometer of creditworthiness from a lending perspective and as a leverage indicator for investment decisions.

 Debt to EBITDA in Credit Analysis

-Credit rating agencies use the debt-to-EBITDA ratio to assess a company’s debt repayment ability.
-A lower ratio suggests a company has less debt in relation to its earnings, highlighting a stronger liquidity stance.
+Credit rating agencies use the debt-to-EBITDA ratio to assess a company’s ability to repay debt.
+A lower ratio suggests a company has less debt relative to its earnings, highlighting a stronger liquidity position.
 This can translate into more favorable borrowing terms and a higher credit rating.
 For instance, when performing financial modeling, it’s crucial to consider this ratio, as it reflects how many years it would take for a company to pay back its debt if net debt and EBITDA are held constant.

 Leverage Ratio for Investors